fscdc/old-homepage/README.md

 You can click [HERE]() for my CV

 ## Coworker
-I am currently looking for co-worker and doing some works together.
+I’m looking to collaborate on ML & AI & Data & Quant.
+We can do some excellent works together.

 ## Grades